2023

 ● I just sent this email to Uber, the transportation company.
 It’s self-explanatory:

 I’m disputing your charge for my ride on 24 August 2023.
 On 7-19-2023, I took an Uber from my car mechanic’s shop to my home, a distance of just under 5 miles.
 The ride cost $11.66 (and I gave the driver a $5.00 cash tip).
 Two days later, on 7-21-2023, I took an Uber for the reverse trip, from my home to the mechanic’s shop.
 The ride cost $10.92 (and I gave the driver a $5.00 cash tip).
 Just a month later, two days ago, 8-24-2023, I took an Uber for the same trip, from my mechanic’s shop to my home (I gave the driver a $5.00 cash tip).
 I later saw that for this ride you charged me $34.39!
 I was shocked at the drastic difference in the price.
 I tried to think what could account for the difference: did the driver have to wait for me?
 No, I was out on the street waiting for him when he arrived.
 Was traffic heavy?
 No, traffic was light and the trip was fast.
 I can only conclude that there was some mistake in the bill.
-Or, if there was no mistake, then I feel cheated!—victimized by a bait and switch!
+Or, if there was no mistake, I was victimized by a bait-and-switch!

 The email address I sent the message to didn’t work.
 So I filed a dispute with my credit card company.
 It’s case number 230826204520931.